Someone's child failed a calculus test and asked me to help her study. I found thst for her, if we do the equations competitively she enjoys it.

 Alright, future engineers!

-A **Limit** is the value a function approaches as its input gets arbitrarily close to a specific point.
+A **Limit** describes the behavior a function approaches as its input gets closer & closer to a certain value.

 #Calculus #Limits #STEM #StudyNotes